-NYPD probing officer who blared ‘Trump 2020’ from patrol SUV
+Officer suspended for blaring ‘Trump 2020’ from NYPD vehicle

 Many police officers also support Trump, viewing him as more of an ally to their pro-police “Blue Lives Matter” and “Back the Blue” movements than his Democratic rival, former Vice President Joe Biden.

+A Miami police officer could face suspension after he was photographed last week at an early voting site wearing a blue, white and red Trump 2020 mask while in uniform.

-De Blasio, a Democrat, said last week that he didn’t think officers would let their personal political views bleed into their professional responsibilities.
+De Blasio, a Democrat, said last week that he didn’t think New York City police officers would let their personal political views bleed into their professional responsibilities.

 “You’re going to have police officers that have views across the spectrum, but I also think we’ve seen overwhelmingly officers leave their politics at home and they go and do what has to be done to keep people safe and to respect peaceful protest,” de Blasio said at a news briefing last Tuesday.